RedHatProductSecurity/rapidast/README.md

     - First run with passive scanning only, which can save time at the initial scanning phase.
 There are various situations that can cause an issue, not only from scanning set up but also from your application or test environment.
 Active scanning takes a long time in general.
     - Once passive Scanning has run successfully, run another scan with active scanning enabled in the configuration file.

+See [here](./examples/) for examples on how to run RapiDAST in various CI/CD pipelines.

 ## Configuration

 The configuration file is presented as YAML, and contains several main entries: